ParalelniPolis/ppplyn/README.md

  *Work in progress...*

 ## Training dataset
+This [dataset](images/dataset) is used for training of image recognition algoritm.

     for i in {0..9}; do echo -n "Digit $i "; echo "`ls $i/*.png | wc -l` samples"; done Digit 0      481 samples
     Digit 1      452 samples